Part of MOJA Arts Festival:

 Ticketfly Hotline: (877) 987-6487 | Everyday (10 am - 9 pm)

-The Charleston Music Hall is thrilled to team up with MOJA Arts Festival to present Women & Cooke: A Tribute to Sam Cooke on Friday, October 6th at 8pm.
-Women & Cooke is a tribute show to Sam Cooke featuring some of Charleston’s best female vocalists.
-Sam Cooke's influence can be heard in the music of artists as varied as Michael Jackson, Al Green and the Heptones, and these women will pay homage to the "king of soul" by covering some of his most popular hits, as well as delving into a few of his deeper cuts.
+Women & The Dead is a tribute show to the Grateful Dead featuring some of Charleston’s best female vocalists.
 The best part about the "Women & Series" is the way the female vocalists interpret the male vocal range and sounds, and you never know what song you will hear next.

 The series is the brainchild of local musicians Lindsay Holler and Hazel Ketchum who thought it would be interesting to have women interpret the songs of Tom Waits back in 2015.
 It was a magical evening indeed.
 So magical, that we decided to keep the series rolling through 2016 with Women & Young, Women & Bowie, Women & Dylan, Women & Radiohead.
-The series series as consisted of Women & The Rolling Stones, Women & Leonard Cohen, & Women & Gram Parsons.
-We will present four “Women &” shows in 2017.
-We are only announcing one show at a time, and people who come to the shows will have the first opportunity to by tickets.
+The series series as consisted of Women & The Rolling Stones, Women & Leonard Cohen, Women & Gram Parsons, and Women & Sam Cooke.
+We will present four “Women &” shows in 2018.
 We have gathered an amazing and diverse line up of singers ranging from age 18 – 63!
 The evening will consist of two different bands backing these women with two sets.
 The bands will be The Western Polaroids and the Hungry Monks.
 The female vocalists for this show include:

 Hazel Ketchum is a singer, composer and multi-instrumentalist.
 Hazel plays guitar with the Hungry Monks , lute with Corde Contanti, guitar in the Irish duo Banna de Dhá and is the drummer for The Harrows.
 Hazel’s teaching studio Hungry Monk Music is a popular place for children and adults to learn music.
 Hazel can be heard on her newest recordings The Hungry Monks “Superior Crust” , Banna de Dhá “Band of Two” and “Science Songs Rock”